 The Commission Regulation (EU) 2017/2015 establishing a guideline on electricity balancing (hereafter referred to as the 'EBGL') proposes the application of cross-zonal capacity allocation (hereafter referred to as 'CZCA) for the balancing process to improve competition by means of cross zonal balancing exchanges.
-This implies that TSOs may allocate cross-zonal capacity (hereafter referred to as 'CZC') available from the single day-ahead coupling (hereafter referred to as 'SDAC').
+This implies that TSOs may allocate cross-zonal capacity (hereafter referred to as 'CZC') available from the single day-ahead coupling (hereafter referred to as 'SDAC') to the same timeframe in which the balancing capacity procurement is organized.
 To yield the largest benefit through a CZCA in a market-based environment, the EBGL introduces three capacity allocation methods:

-- Article 40 Co-optimised allocation process
+- Article 40 Co-optimized allocation process

 - Article 41 Market-based allocation process

 - Article 42 Allocation process based on economic efficiency analysis

-This document gives background information and rationale for the CCR Core methodology for an allocation process based on economic efficiency analysis of cross zonal capacity (hereafter referred to as 'EE CZCA') for the exchange of balancing capacity or sharing of reserves, being developed in accordance with Article 42 of the EBGL.
+This document gives background information and rationale for the Greece Italy CCR TSOs proposals for a methodology for a market-based allocation process of cross zonal capacity (hereafter referred to as 'MB CZCA') for the exchange of balancing capacity or sharing of reserves, being developed in accordance with Article 41 of EBGL and for a methodology for an allocation process of cross zonal capacity for the exchange of balancing capacity or sharing of reserves based on economic efficiency analysis (hereafter referred to as 'EE CZCA') for the exchange of balancing capacity or sharing of reserves, being developed in accordance with Article 42 of EBGL.

-The aim of this explanatory document is to provide additional information with regard to the EE CZCA for the exchange of balancing capacity and sharing of reserves.
+The aim of this explanatory document is to provide additional information with regard to the MB CZCA and EE CZCA for the exchange of balancing capacity and sharing of reserves.